-JADE may provide UDDI discovery and publication in a future release.
+Jade may provide UDDI discovery and publication in a future release.
 However, at present there is little usage of this feature in the community.
 In fact, IBM, Microsoft, and SAP have now closed their public UDDI nodes.

-SOAP Web Services in JADE
+SOAP Web Services in Jade

-JADE has a full implementation of both the Web services provider and Web services consumer features.
+The Jade Platform has a full implementation of both the web service provider and web service consumer features.

-JADE Web services currently support the XML 1.0, WSDL 1.1, SOAP 1.1, and SOAP 1.2 standards.
-In addition, JADE Web services are also WS-I 1.0 compliant.
+Jade web services currently support the XML 1.0, WSDL 1.1, SOAP 1.1, and SOAP 1.2 standards.
+In addition, Jade web services are also WS-I 1.0 compliant.